-BV is the most common etiology of vaginal discharge in women of childbearing age; however, a majority of patients are asymptomatic.
-In the United States, the estimated prevalence is anywhere from 11% to 33% of women, with some difference in prevalence among ethnicities (a higher rate in patients of African descent has been observed).
+BV is the most common etiology of vaginal discharge in people of childbearing age; however, a majority of patients are asymptomatic.
+In the United States, the estimated prevalence is anywhere from 11% to 33% of women, with some difference in prevalence among ethnicities (a higher rate in Black patients has been observed).

 The diagnosis and management of BV is important for several reasons, including:

-- BV has been associated with adverse pregnancy outcomes (premature membrane rupture, early labor, preterm birth, and postpartum endometritis).
+BV has been associated with adverse pregnancy outcomes (premature membrane rupture, early labor, preterm birth, intra-amniotic infection, and postpartum endometritis).